- About MASBIRT TTA

 MaryAnn Gapinski, DPH Director School Health Services

 MDPH School Health Unit in collaboration with the Bureau of Substance Addiction Services is offering trainings to assist school personnel to implement SBIRT in Schools.
-The training offerings are:
+The training offerings for the 2018-19 School Year are:

 The training includes: